 You should check the latest health advice at least 8 weeks before travel.

 Nassau is the capital city of the Bahamas and where 70% of the population live.
+It does have a relatively high crime rate.
 There are pickpockets in downtown Nassau and ATM scams.
 At night you should be particularly cautious in the suburb of Over The Hill.
 Avoid unlicensed taxis.
-Outside of New Providence and Nassau, there is little to be concerned about – unofficial jetski operators and a few underhand tricks from tour guides are the worst you are likely to experience.
+Outside of New Providence and Nassau, there is little to be concerned about - unofficial jetski operators and a few underhand tricks from tour guides are the worst you are likely to experience.

 The Bahamas experienced its worst hurricane in recorded history in 2019.
 Officially the hurricane season is from June and November, and you might want to avoid August to October, if possible.
 Mosquito-borne illnesses such as dengue fever and chikungunya virus are more prevalent in wet weather too.

 The Bahamas is a relatively conservative country so act modestly to avoid difficult situation and unwanted attention.